What to see at Casa Batlló and when to visit it?

 - He’s got a dragon on the roof.

 - It’s on the apple of discord.
 It is named after the 5 modernist buildings that are side by side in the Passeig de Gracia.
 The name “discord” comes from the strong professional rivalry between Domenech i Montaner, Puig i Cadafalch, and Antoni Gaudí.

 - Some of the interior furniture was also designed by Gaudí.

 - This work by Gaudí was presented to a contest of artistic buildings in 1907 and went totally unnoticed by the jury of the time.

 - Enric Bernat, the “inventor” of Chupa Chups bought the Gaudí House, which still belongs to the Bernat family today.

 - It has more than 1 million visitors a year.

 Recommendations to take advantage of the visit

-The best time to visit Casa Batlló is when it is just open, at 9 a.m.
-If it’s weekdays better.
+- The best time to visit Casa Batlló is when it is just open, at 9 a.m.
+Weekdays are better.